julien-amar/hacking-journey/0x0A - Stack overflow/README.md

 ### Solution

-The solution is similar to the previous exercise, but we have to control what value we assign the variable `changeme` to (using an environment variable).
+The solution is similar to the previous exercise, but we have to control the value we assign to the variable `changeme`. (using an environment variable)

 ```
 $ ExploitEducation=HELLO ./stack-two